 With these principles in mind, Trident's Digital Media & Publishing got off to a roaring start in 2012.
 During the first eight months, Trident Media Group put into publication fifty titles and hundreds since then.
 Nicole Robson, director of the department, says, "We are also very excited to have our first New York Times front-list bestseller, the novella Softly at Sunrise by Maya Banks."

 "The scope of services available is so wide and deep that it is not practical to list them here," says Nicole Robson.
 "A brief summary includes formatting for uploading, copyediting, cover design, and marketing."

 "Everything is moving fast and quickly evolving," says Emily Ross, marketing manager.
 "Each week new activities are being added."
 Trident recently organized a new subdivision, TMG Distribution Services, to assist authors with selected books on certain designated sites.

-Robert Gottlieb emphasizes that Trident's Digital Media & Publishing is for all of Trident's authors.
+Robert Gottlieb emphasizes that Trident's electronic book publishers are for all Trident's authors.
 "If you are an author with contracts with a publisher, you can still write e-books that have different characters, story lines, and genres, and let us help you broaden your brand."

 Dan Strone points out that Trident's e-book program works particularly well in the nonfiction area.
 "We can get out very quickly a book that relates to current events or public figures of the moment."
 Nicole adds that the Digital Media & Publishing Department has already has shown its value in publishing backlist titles.